 Totally different still, my intention in my theatrical Seance magic show is to give the audience an awareness of how easily we deceive ourselves.
 Some magicians just set out to ‘fool’ the audience in some suicidal battle of wits but for me it’s much more interesting if other intentions are at play instead. – CH

 Post script: Thanks Sonny for this interview on your magician film exploration.
 Readers can see the full article about magic and magicians in film at Privilege of Legends.
-It’s full of info on films about magicians and I can recommend his blog generally which is full of cinema related musings.
+It’s full of info on films about magicians films and I can recommend his blog generally which is full of cinema related musings.

 Say hello and drop me a note in the comments below.
 Thanks for coming along with me and I hope to see you again after a few more turns in the trail.